What is Silicon?

 Silicon is sometimes confused with silica.
 Silica or silicon dioxide is a chemical compound of silicon and oxygen.
 It occurs in nature in crystalline form as the mineral quartz.

 Silicon should not be confused with silicone which is a synthetic substance that's a flexible rubber-like plastic.

 China, Russia, the USA and Norway are the world's largest producers of silicon.

-Whilst silicon is used in the production of bricks and ceramics, it's also used to amplify or switch electrical currents and in computer chips because it's a semi conductor of electricity.
+Silicon is used in industry for the production of bricks and ceramics.
+It's also used to amplify or switch electrical currents as well as in computer chips because it's a semi conductor of electricity.

-The name Silicon Valley takes its name from the silicon that's used in computer chips.
+Silicon Valley takes its name from the silicon used in computer chips.